 These target resolutions are defined as grid-cell sizes because the end product of Seabed 2030 is the global GEBCO grid.

 Read more about this in our Road map and concept paper.

 What progress are we making?

 At the start of the project we used the coverage of data sets included in the GEBCO_2014 Grid and the above target mapping resolutions to define that 8% of the seafloor had been mapped.
 But it should be noted that not all data available at this time had been included in the GEBCO grid.
-For the latest release, GEBCO_2020, this had increased to 19%.
+For the latest release, GEBCO_2021, this has increased to 20.6%.

-The images and graphs below show our progress.
-Please note that this information is based on data sets currently in GEBCO grid and may not rep all globally available data, we are working to identify and assimilate this data.
+The graph below show our progress.
+Please note that this information is based on data sets currently in the GEBCO grid and may not represent all globally available data, we are working to identify and assimilate this data.

 How to contribute data and help us identify priorities for future mapping

 Our Regional Centers are working to identify and assimilate all existing data into their regional models for inclusion in the global GEBCO grid.